 Empty Homes Premium

-Properties that have been empty and substantially unfurnished for more than 2 years are charged a premium of 100% on top of the full Council Tax charge.
+Properties that have been empty and substantially unfurnished for more than 2 years are charged a premium of 100% and for more than 5 years a premium of 200%, on top of the full Council Tax charge.

-From 1 April 2020, if a property is empty and substantially unfurnished for more than 5 years, a premium of 200% is charged.
+From 1 April 2021, if a property is empty and substantially unfurnished for more than 10 years, the premium is 300%.

 If you have received a letter telling you that your property will have the premium added but it is now occupied, please use our Long Term Empty Home form to advise us of the new occupiers so liability can be amended.

 You may also be eligible for a flexible Empty Homes Loan.
 These are available to owners of empty properties who wish to bring them back into habitable use.
 For further information go to our Flexible Home Improvement Loans and Empty Home Loans page